DUNE/femb_python/code_architecutre.md

 			if(BIT_CNT = LATCH_LOC) then
 				sys_sync 	<= '1';
 ```
-#### d.
-Clock Tuning
+##### III.b.4.4 Clock Tuning
 The clocks that determine the performance of the ADC are the (a.)
 RESET, (b.)
 READ, (c.)
 IDXM, (d.)
 IDXL, (e.)
 IDL1, and (f.)
 IDL2 clocks.
-It has been found via empirical observation that the ADC ASIC performance is optimized by aligning the falling edge of all the clocks - with the fall edge of the RESET clock. {insert image of clocks}
-As mentioned earlier it is important to always check that _.
+It has been found via empirical observation that the ADC ASIC performance is optimized by aligning the falling edge of all the clocks - with the fall edge of the RESET clock.
+As mentioned earlier it is important to always check that the registers you are writing to on the FPGA correspond to the registers defined in the python code.
 ```python
         self.femb.write_reg(22, settings.reg22_value[0])    # OFST_RST <= reg22_p
         self.femb.write_reg(23, settings.reg23_value[0])    # WDTH_RST <= reg23_p;